-Participate in tourism-related activities throughout the state and region, i.e. California State Fair, Imperial County Mid-Winter Fair and Fiesta, Fiestas Del Sol, and various film commission conferences.
+Participate in tourism related activities throughout the state and region, i.e. California State Fair, Imperial County Mid Winter

 Continue the restoration and protection of tourism related facilities and activities.

 Initiate a campaign of tourism that promotes the valley's amenities and destinations such as the sand dunes, agricultural resources, Fossil Canyon, Painted Gorge, bird watching, etc.